 Knowledge-First Social Epistemology

 Knowledge first epistemology takes knowledge as central to epistemological affairs and ventures to analyse other epistemic standings in terms of knowledge.
-This project extends the knowledge-first approach to issues in social epistemology, such as testimony, trust, disagreement and group belief.
+This project develops a knowledge-first framework for social epistemological issues.
+Here is a detailed description of the project.

 Epistemic Norms, A Function-First Account

 October 2016 - February 2019; Role: Principal Investigator.

 The Mind Association Conference Grant (awarded, GBP 2,000)

 The Analysis Trust Conference Grant (awarded, GBP 500)